 Our success is dependent on the efforts of our key executives and technical, sales and managerial personnel and our ability to retain them.
-The continued loss of any one or more of these individuals could place a significant strain on our remaining management team and we may have difficulty replacing any of these individuals.
+Losing any one or more of these individuals could place a significant strain on our remaining management team and we may have difficulty replacing any of these individuals.
 Furthermore, our future growth and ability to generate profits will depend in part upon our ability to identify, hire and retain nuclear imaging technologists, certified cardiographic technicians, nurses, radiation safety officers, engineers, management, sales personnel and other highly skilled personnel.

 Hiring qualified management and technical personnel will be difficult due to the limited number of qualified candidates.
 Competition for these types of employees, particularly nuclear imaging technologists and engineers, is intense in the medical imaging field.
 Failure to attract, hire and retain key personnel could have an adverse effect on our business, financial condition and results of operations.
-In addition, in the first half of 2006, we experienced a 21% rate of employee turnover for the combined service and product segments, a decrease from the annualized rate for 2005.
+In addition, in the first nine months of 2006, we experienced a 35.5% rate of employee turnover for the combined service and product segments.
 If we are unable to improve upon this metric, our business and financial condition will continue to be adversely affected.